philc/sheetkeys/README.md

   [here](http://stackoverflow.com/a/12767200/46237) for further info.
 * Refresh your Google Sheets page after reloading the SheetKeys extension in Chrome.
 * If you want to load this extension in Firefox from source, run `./make.js write-firefox-manifest` to get a Firefox-compatible manifest.json.
-Then navigate to `about:debugging` and add Vimium.
+Then navigate to `about:debugging` and add SheetKeys.

 ## Release notes